berndtj/django-ex/notes.md

 Our solution is different.
 We use standard, well understood formats:

-- Jenkinsfile to define the CI/CD pipeline
+- <a href="https://jenkins.io/doc/book/pipeline/jenkinsfile/">Jenkinsfile</a> to define the CI/CD pipeline
-- Helm Charts to define the kubernetes deployment
+- <a href="https://github.com/kubernetes/helm/blob/master/docs/charts.md">Helm Charts</a> to define the kubernetes deployment
-- Dockerfile to define the application image
+- <a href="https://docs.docker.com/engine/reference/builder/#environment-replacement">Dockerfile</a> to define the application image

 At a minimum, the application directory structure should include the following: